autopilotpattern/telegraf/README.md

 ```bash
 docker logs telegraf 2>&1 | grep EventMemberJoin
 ```
+it should display a list of members(input sources) recently added.

 Also you check the list of input source urls for telemetry currently used by telegraf with the following command:
 ```bash
 docker exec -i -t telegraf /bin/grep :9090 /etc/telegraf.conf